mihirarya1/UCLAProjectHighlights/TelnetProtocol/README.md

+Overview:

 	This project builds a multi-process telnet-like client and server.
 This project is cut up into two sections, part1 and part2:

 		1. part1: Character-at-a-time, full duplex terminal I/O; Polled I/O and passing input and output between two processes via interprocess communication paradigms (forking, pipes).
 		2. part2: passing input and output between a client terminal and remote shell over a TCP socket, and compressing said inputs and outputs (socket programming).

 	The Makefile is capable of building all three of the source files needed, where the default case is to build all simultaneously.
 	It also has a clean command which removes all files from the current working directory except source code, and a dist command which produces a tar file.

 Part 1: